 ATC stands for Automatic Trailer Control.
-It’s the new Anti-Snake System for caravans.
+It’s an electronic anti-snaking system for caravans.

 How ATC works

-The ATC helps the driver handle unexpected driving hazards such as braking traffic and crosswinds from overtaking vehicles.
+The anti-snaking device helps the driver of a towing vehicle handle unexpected driving hazards such as braking traffic and crosswinds from overtaking vehicles.

-ATC detects lateral movements – and will automatically apply all caravan brakes simultaneously when oscillations become severe enough to matter.
+ATC detects lateral or snaking movements – and will automatically apply all caravan brakes simultaneously when oscillations become severe enough to matter.

 The important thing is that ATC is described as a passive system.
-AL-KO compare ATC to ABS on a car and how it is used only in rare situations.
+AL-KO compare it to ABS on a car and how it’s used only in rare situations.

-Different versions of ATC are available for different caravan weights to ensure the right brake pressure is applied through the unit.
+Different versions of ATC are available for different caravan weights to make sure the right brake pressure is applied through the unit.

 The ATC device is designed to react to any severe sideways movements and apply the caravan’s brakes, keeping the caravan under control.